-Thousands of gray whales migrate annually from the summer feeding grounds in the Bering Sea to the winter grounds of the Baja California lagoons and back again along the Southern California coast.
+Over 20,000 gray whales migrate annually from the summer feeding grounds in the Bering Sea, to the winter grounds of the Baja California lagoons, and back again, along the Southern California coast.

 Newport Landing Whale Watching provides daily gray whale watching cruises with multiple times available each day.
-One of the few year round whale watching providers in Southern California, captains are very skilled at locating both whales and dolphin.
+One of the few year-round whale watching providers in Southern California, captains are very skilled at locating both whales and dolphin.
 Newport Landing's captains offer descriptive narrations that make the whale watching experience a rich one.
-With a 96% viewing success rate and $16 whale watching cruise special offered through the Sand Diego Tourism Authority's website makes this event very affordable for individuals and families of all sizes.
+With a 96% viewing success rate and $16 whale watching cruise special offered through the San Diego Tourism Authority's website makes this event very affordable for individuals and families of all sizes.

-Please note, Newport Landing Whale Watching is located approximately 90 minutes north of downtown San Diego.
+Please note, Newport Landing Whale Watching is located approximately 75 minutes north of downtown San Diego.

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.

 For the ultimate guide to planning your San Diego vacation, view and download the San Diego Visitor Planning Guide, packed with useful information that will help you plan the perfect San Diego getaway.